rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIIntro.md

 Tasks can be aborted at any time by selecting the stop button.

 1. a `double click` on a task executes first a test run, the next double click executes the real run
-2. `⌘R` - shortcut for immediate execute the selected task (no test run)
+2. `⌘R`shortcut for immediate execute the selected task (no test run)

 ![](/images/RsyncOSX/master/intro/menu4.png)

-3. `⌘B` - shortcut for automatic executing synchronizing or by select in menu bar
+3. `⌘B` shortcut for automatic synchronizing

 ![](/images/RsyncOSX/master/intro/menu2.png)

-4. `⌘T` - shortcut for quick synchronizing or by select in menu bar
+4. `⌘T` shortcut for quick synchronizing

 ![](/images/RsyncOSX/master/intro/menu3.png)

-5. execute the selected tasks (one or more) by select in menu bar
+5. execute the selected tasks (one or more)

-## Caution about RsyncGUI
+## Always verify a task

-Before a real execution of a task please execute an estimation run.
+Before a real execution of a task, please execute an estimation run.
 An estimation run is started by selecting a task and the stat light is yellow.
 A double click on the task does a simulated run and displays which files to be transferred.
 Please pay attention to the info in the display when the simulate run is completed.
 A drop down display presents the result.

+![](/images/RsyncOSX/master/intro/simulate.png)

 Ready for an estimation run.
 A double click on row executes the estimation run.

-![](/images/RsyncOSX/master/intro/simulate.png)
+![](/images/RsyncOSX/master/intro/display.png)

 Estimation run completed, dropdown presents result.

-![](/images/RsyncOSX/master/intro/display.png)
+![](/images/RsyncOSX/master/intro/realrun.png)

 Ready for real run.
 A double click on row actually executes the task.

-![](/images/RsyncOSX/master/intro/realrun.png)

 ## The --delete parameter

-Caution about RsyncGUI and the --delete parameter.
-The --delete is a default parameter.
+Caution about RsyncGUI and the `--delete` parameter.
+The `--delete` is a default parameter.
 The parameter instructs rsync to keep the source and destination synchronized (in sync).
 The parameter instructs rsync to delete all files in the destination which are not present in the source.

-Every time you add a new task to RsyncGUI, execute an estimation run (--dry-run) and inspect the result before executing a real run.
+Every time you add a new task to RsyncGUI, execute an estimation run `--dry-run` and inspect the result before executing a real run.
 If you by accident set an empty catalog as source RsyncGUI (rsync) will delete all files in the destination.